JKoesterich/RNAseq-container/README.md

 # RNAseq-container

+This pipeline is used to take in RNA paired end reads and filter the reads based off quality and duplications, then align the reads to a transcriptome and calculate the statistical significance of differential expression between cases and controls.

 The programs run in this pipeline are:
 * fastp - does quality control filtering on paired end reads
 * ParDRE - removes artifact duplicates from the paired end reads